 The Nachi Lake emerged ‘spontaneously, out of the ground in Nachi, Enugu State, Nigeria in 2011 and has since become a “health spa” of sorts.
 It is right to assume that if there is no explanation for the emergence of a natural earth phenomenon in Nigeria, “The Gods are to Blame” or “To Be Praised” depending on how it affects the lives of people who encounter it.
 In this case, The Gods Are to Be Praised.
 Bathing in the gooey and foul-smelling water of the lake is said by countless people to cure physical and spiritual illnesses.
 Millions have visited the lake for the “miracles” of healing, purported to be secured after bathing in the water.
-Nevertheless, what are the people actually bathing in Nachi, the land that produced Andrew Jonathan Nok?
+Nevertheless, what are the people bathing in Nachi, the land in a country that produced Andrew Jonathan Nok?

 It is worth wondering why someone among the countless degree, masters and PhD holders in environmental science [chemistry, ecology, monitoring, protection, management, sustainability etc.] who work at universities, teaching hospitals, independent laboratories or environmental agencies, have not tested the water of the lake to find out its composition.
 In a properly governed nation, every chemical, biological and physical toxin/toxicant in a lake from its mysterious emergence onwards would have been identified, monitored and catalogued by the appropriate agencies.